TOEFL 2026 Writing

 What are the most common mistakes on TOEFL Write an Email?

-The five most common mistakes are: skipping a bullet point, mismatched tone with the recipient, opening with filler instead of stating purpose, being too demanding rather than polite, and failing to proofread grammar.
+The five most common mistakes are: skipping a bullet point, mismatched register with the recipient, opening with filler instead of stating purpose, being too demanding rather than polite, and failing to proofread grammar.
 Skipping a bullet is by far the costliest.

 Do I need a subject line on the TOEFL email?